Stanley Crawford

 Stanley Crawford (1937 – January 25, 2024) was an American writer and farmer.
-His novels include, among others, Travel Notes (1967), The Log of the S.S.
+His nine novels include, among others, Travel Notes (1967), The Log of the S.S.
 The Mrs Unguentine (1972), Some Instructions (1978), and Petroleum Man (2005).
 His nonfiction works include A Garlic Testament (1992), a biography of life on his farm in Dixon, New Mexico.
 Mayordomo: Chronicle of an Acequia in Northern New Mexico (1988) was the winner of the 1988 Western States Book Award for Creative Non-fiction.

-Biography
+Life and career

+Crawford was born in 1937 and grew up in a suburb of San Diego.
+He was educated at the University of Chicago and the Sorbonne in Paris.
+He met his Australian wife Rose Mary, a former reporter and publicist, in Crete in 1967 after he sold the film rights to his novel Gascoyne for $35,000 and had moved to the Island to write.
+They left Crete to spend six months in Ireland, during which their son Adam was born.

-Crawford was born in 1937, and was educated at the University of Chicago and the Sorbonne.
-He moved to Dixon, New Mexico in 1970, where he owned El Bosque, a garlic farm, and served for a time as the President of the Santa Fe Area Farmers' Market.
-Crawford died in Dixon on January 25, 2024, at the age of 86.
+The couple moved from San Francisco to Dixon, New Mexico in 1969, where they owned El Bosque, a garlic farm.
+Their daughter Kate was born around that time.
+Crawford served for a time as the President of the Santa Fe Area Farmers' Market.

+Crawford died of cancer in Dixon on January 25, 2024, at the age of 86.